arnog/mathlive/.github/ISSUE_TEMPLATE.md

 ### Expected Behavior

-[What did you expect to happen insteead?]
+[What did you expect to happen instead?]

 [Is this a regression: did it use to work in a previous version?]